val-town/val-town-blog/src/content/blog/val-town-newsletter-15.md

 ### Logs – larger, faster, streamed, and scalable

 We upgraded the logs viewing experience.
 Now vals' logs are live-streamed, can be much larger and are stored in a much more scalable way, ensuring we have room for more logging-related features.
 As your val is being executed you are able to see the log messages appear in real-time.
-This was requested in a [discussion #30](https://github.com/val-town/val-town-product/discussions/30).

 ```ts
 import { delay } from "https://deno.land/std/async/delay.ts";